Rasterize101/FinalYearProject---BP-from-PPG/README.md

 - [Final Presentation Slides](https://github.com/ab10918/FinalYearProject---BP-from-PPG/blob/main/Final%20Report/FYP%20Final%20Presentation.pptx)
 - [Code](https://colab.research.google.com/drive/1QfJtCEfesJb9H2lDTL6713bSB-2qGRPy?usp=sharing) (Google Colaboratory link)

+A folder of all tabulated results (Learning curves and test dataset performance) are also provided.

 ## Initial Requirements

-This section provides a description of the requirements needed to run the code in the [FYP.ipynb](https://colab.research.google.com/drive/1QfJtCEfesJb9H2lDTL6713bSB-2qGRPy?usp=sharing) Jupyter notebook.
-Please refer to the Table of Contents tab in Google Colab to quickly navigatee through all the code.
+This section provides a description of the requirements needed to run the code in the [fyp.ipynb](https://colab.research.google.com/drive/1QfJtCEfesJb9H2lDTL6713bSB-2qGRPy?usp=sharing) Jupyter notebook.
+Please refer to the Table of Contents tab in Google Colab to quickly navigate through all the code.

 In order to run the first cell, the user must have a Google account and be able to connect their Google Drive storage to the Jupyter notebook.
 It is also recommend for users to sign up for Google Colab Pro (see [Colab Membership](https://colab.research.google.com/signup)) in order to run the neural network models efficiently.